E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD/sionlib_dlmeso_dpd/readme.rst

 - ``chunksize``: size in bytes of the data written by a task in a single write call.
-It is internally increased by SIONlib to the next multiple of the filesystem blocksize.
+It is internally increased by SIONlib to the next multiple of the filesystem block size.
 (For DL_MESO_DPD, the largest record has size 80 bytes, hence we choose chunksize = 100, which, typically, will be internally increased to 4096.)

 - ``nfiles``: number of physical files produced by SIONlib (set to 1 here).